(214) 390-7947 (Overseas Callers)

 What do I need prior to departure from my home country?

 These are all very necessary items for a safe and secure volunteer experience abroad.
-Doing research on your destination ahead of time will also prepare you for your trip to Tanzania.
+Researching your destination ahead of time will also prepare you for your trip to Tanzania.

 Where are the projects located?

-Is there any minimum and maximum length of stay?
+Is there any minimum or maximum length of stay?

-You can volunteer from one week all the way up to twelve weeks in duration.
+You can volunteer for one week all the way up to twelve weeks in any project.

 Can I extend my stay if I choose to do so?